Feb 24, 2025

 While a sales funnel is essential for driving conversions, a customer journey funnel ensures businesses nurture long-term relationships, increase retention, and turn customers into loyal advocates.

-Every SaaS customer follows a journey before making a decision.
+Every SaaS customer follows a customer journey map before making a decision.
 Unlike one-time purchases, SaaS products require trust, education, and ongoing engagement.
 A well-optimized customer journey funnel ensures potential users don’t just sign up but stay and grow with the product.

 Potential users discover a SaaS product through organic search, social media, ads, or word-of-mouth.
 The goal is to attract the right audience with valuable content and brand visibility.